The Willowcrest Dollhouse Revisited Week 14

 Porch Floor

-I stained the porch floor with the same stain I used on the interior staircase steps and handrails.
+I stained the porch floor with the same stain I used for the interior staircase steps and handrails.

 French Window

-Some of my acetate windows were damaged but that's fine because I am making my own wooden mullions so I will just replace the damaged windows with clear acetate.
-The missing silk screened mullions will not be noticed.
-These mullions have to be added later on, after the windows are installed.
+Some of my acetate windows were damaged, but that's okay because I'm making my own wooden mullions and will replace them with clear acetate.
+The missing silk-screened mullions won't be noticeable, as they will be added later.
+You can start to see the color scheme taking shape.

 Porch Roof

-I had wanted to use sandpaper on the flat porch roof but unfortunately, I was unable to find light gray sandpaper.
-I painted black sandpaper, which I have for another future project, but the outcome was not any different than painting the flat porch roof directly so I scrapped the idea.
-I am going to leave the porch roof as is for now and paint it later.
+I installed trim on the porch roof.
+I wanted to use light gray sandpaper on the flat roof but couldn't find any.
+Instead, I painted black sandpaper for another project, but it didn't improve the look of the porch roof, so I decided to leave it unpainted for now and address it later.

 Hinged Front Storm Door